SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/provision-sp-assets-from-package.md

 Go to the site where you want to test SharePoint asset provisioning.
 This could be any site collection in the tenant where you deployed this solution package.

-Chose the gears icon on the topi nav bar on teh right and choose **Add an app** to go to your Apps page.
+Chose the gears icon on the top nav bar on the right and choose **Add an app** to go to your Apps page.

 In the **Search** box, enter **deployment** and choose **Enter** to filter your apps.